JohnKerf/quantum-variational-methods-for-susy-qm/README.md

 Running this code will ensure all of the relevant packages are installed making the code contained in the repo runs as intended.

+*Note - there is a known issue with scipy version 1.16 causing some issues with the Appendix and Intro code in `src/plotting&tables/intro&appendix`.
+If you encounter errors when trying to run this code try downgrading scipy to version 1.15.

 ---

 ## Data